How To Start A Blog: The Definitive Guide

-Get used to the words: gay, dumb, stupid, lame, suck, and a bunch of more profane ones.
+Get used to these words: gay, dumb, stupid, lame, suck, and a bunch of more profane ones.
 If you’re going to start a blog, you better grow some thick skin to deal with this one simple fact: some people will not like you.
 If you’re going to get hurt over that, either stop or get over it quick.

-Follow-through: Do What You Say
+Follow Through: Do What You Say

 If you say you’re going to do something, just do it.